 2. Purina ONE Chicken and Rice 8 lb Bag

-- Prebiotic fiber included: Promotes digestive health and microbiome balance
+- Prebiotic fiber blend: Promotes digestive balance

 - Supports joint health